Personal and Corporate Coaching, Counselling, and Facilitation

 Let me share your business: My Achilles heal (or my strong suite; I’m not sure) is that besides people I also love business (business coaching, that kind of thing).
 If it goes well with your business, it’s likely to go well with your life.
 If you would like to stay on top of just about everything go like the Facebook page @elmopienaarassociates.
 If you have something valuable to share, I share it from time to time with the community.
 So did you know that if we’re connected you can also post on my website as an informal associate and I try make those posts as super search engine friendly for you.

-Where do I do coaching and counselling
+Where I do coaching and counselling from

 Facilitation usually requires being at the premises of the organisation.
 If not for consulting or facilitation I choose to work and am situated in Centurion, Pretoria covering most of the Pretoria East suburbs.
 As such I counsel and coach in Irene, Cornwall hill, Waterkloof, Garsfontein, Elarduspark, Eldoraign, Pierre van Ryneveld, and nearby areas.